scheidelg/ghpa/README.md

 In the absence of operating as a GitHub application, GHPA operates by prompting the user for their GitHub authentication credentials and using those credentials in GitHub API requests.
 The intent is that GHPA will only *read* the *requested* files from the *specified* private repository.
 However, the user has to trust that GHPA isn't going to do anything else with the credentials - either intentionally or through a compromise of the GHPA-enabled web site.

 Additionally, GHPA implements single sign-on (SSO) functionality so that the user doesn't have to re-enter their credentials every time they refresh or access a new webpage.
-This is implemented by storing the authentication credentials in sessionStorage[\[1\]](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage).
+This is implemented by storing the authentication credentials in sessionStorage<sup>[\[1\]](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage)</sup>.
 This means that if the GHPA-enabled web site were compromised such that an attacker could run arbitrary JavaScript on the user's worksation (e.g., through cross-site scripting \[XSS\]), then the attacker could potentially browse the contents of sessionStorage and retrieve the GitHub credentials.
 At that point, the attacker take any action permitted to those credentials.

 There are a few (minor) mitigating factors already built into the web browser DOM, GitHub and GiHut Pages, and GHPA:

- - sessionStorage is subject to "same-origin policy."
+ - sessionStorage is subject to "same-origin policy."<sup>[\[2\]](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy)</sup>

    This means there's a separate storage area for each origin (combination of website domain, protocol, and port).
 A successful XSS attack that runs malicious JavaScript will only be able to access that page's sessionStorage.